-Today, "Masu" is getting attention overseas as a traditional Japanese cup.
+Today, "Masu" is getting attention overseas as a traditional Japanese wooden cups.
 And those who are fans of Japanese cuisine and

 Japanese sake are already familiar with it.
 Other than its use in Japanese cuisine, masu is also used as an accessory box or as decoration on tables to stylishly present seasoning such as salt, pepper and other spices.